spncrhrstn/spencerharston.com/src/now.md

 ## Doing

 I'm creating a fairly simple application to generate math worksheets in the browser, using Typescript and Vite.
-The app is working well currently, have one more feature I'd like to get in and then I'll consider it v1.0.
+I also found a neat CSS library to make it look like Windows 98 for those nostalgic vibes.
+The app is working well currently.
+There is one more feature I'd like to get in and then I'll consider it v1.0.
+It's live at [mathsheets.net](https://www.mathsheets.net)

 I'm also working on a dead simple web app to generate images of Mastodon posts.
-Sometimes I want to share an image of a post/status/toot/whatever they're called, and screen-shotting and cropping is not idea.
+Sometimes I want to share an image of a post/status/toot/whatever they're called, and screen-shotting and cropping is not ideal.
 This will use the Mastodon API.
+It's at the MVP stage now, everything is done client-side.
+I'm considering creating an API to do this backend, because CORS is a pain.
+It can be my first SaaS (screenshots as a service)!

 ## Learning